 If you cannot sit comfortably in any of these asanas or with props, please use a chair.
-Sitting on the edge of a chair with your feet grounded or on blocks allows the knees to be at right angle over ankles.
+Sitting comfortably with straight back in a chair with your feet grounded or on blocks allows the knees to be at right angle over ankles.
 This can provide comfort for painful spots and supports longer easeful practice sessions.

 Work on consciously relaxing the major tension holders in the body – the forehead, eyes, jaw, shoulders, belly, hips, hands, ankles and feet.
 This allows you to sit still for extended periods of time.
 Only then seated pranayama practice can be effective.
 Remember to wear loose fitting, soft breathable clothes for utmost comfort.